 Urasenke Belgium

-The Urasenke Belgium Tankokai is the association of Urasenke style Japanese Tea Ceremony practitioners in Belgium.
+The Urasenke Belgium Tankokai is the association of Japanese tea ceremony practitioners in the Urasenke style in Belgium.
 It is directly affiliated with the Urasenke headquarters in Kyoto, Japan.

-Urasenke Belgium and its members dedicate themselves to the practice and teaching of Japanese Tea Ceremony in Belgium.
-We aim to deepen communication, connections, and friendship between Urasenke Japan and the members of our association, hoping to foster mutual understanding and cultural exchange between Japan and Belgium.
-We want to share this beautiful Way of Tea and hope to contribute to the ideal of “peace through a bowl of tea”.
+Urasenke Belgium and its members dedicate themselves to the practice and teaching of the Japanese tea ceremony in Belgium.
+We aim to deepen communication, connection, and friendship between Urasenke Japan and the members of our association, fostering mutual understanding and cultural exchange between Japan and Belgium.
+We wish to share this beautiful Way of Tea and to contribute to the ideal of “peace through a bowl of tea”.

-• intensive 5-day study seminars twice per year where we practice zen meditation and Chado
+• intensive five-day study seminars twice per year, where we practise zen meditation and Chado

 • public demonstrations of Chado

-• maintaining contact with Urasenke Japan through study travels and exchanges
+• maintaining contact with Urasenke Japan through study trips and exchanges

-The Urasenke School is one of several schools of Chado in Japan.
-At Urasenke in Kyoto, Chado has been practiced and taught for over 400 years.
-Since the 1950's, Urasenke chapters have been founded all over the world, allowing people from different cultures and backgrounds acces to the practice of Chado.
+Chado utensils in the Urasenke tradition The Urasenke school is one of several schools of Chado in Japan.
+At Urasenke in Kyoto, Chado has been practised and taught for over 400 years.
+Since the 1950s, Urasenke chapters have been founded all over the world, giving people from different cultures and backgrounds access to the practice of Chado.

 Learn more about the Urasenke tradition